http406/Tanglecube/README.md

 ---

 ### **Understanding the Tanglecube Equation**
-The equation used in your code is:
+The equation used in this code is:

 ![Image](https://github.com/user-attachments/assets/1189ec16-32fd-459f-a418-9cb2acda8ee2)